BenjaminBurton/MicrosoftAzureResume-Backend/README.md

 [Resume Coming Soon](https://www.lavellburton.net/) :star: :star: :star:

-My Personal Resume Built on Azure from scratch for the Cloud Resume Challenge by @Forrest Brazeal
+My Personal Resume Built on Azure from scratch for (Backend) as part of the Cloud Resume Challenge by @forrest Brazeal

 ## Intro for project